 Character Card Overview

-Characters will need to significantly progress in order to face the challenges in the dungeon and they progress in three ways:
+In Gambit, players do not level, but the GM does.
+Nevertheless, characters will need to significantly progress in order to face the challenges in the dungeon and they progress in three ways:

 - They obtains better equipment